 The training class deliverable described in “C” above may require the following supporting sub-deliverables:

 a.
 User managers approve training class curriculum

 b.
-User managers approve final examination
+User managers approve final examination for attendees

 c.
 Training department management approves the course design, training slides and lecture notes for the trainers’ use

-Project Work Breakdown Structure Step 5.
+Project Work Breakdown Structure – Step 5.
 The final step in building a professional-grade project work breakdown structure is to develop the assignment work packages.
-Usually the project manager will work with the individual who is going to produce the deliverable to finalize the details of the assignment.
+Usually you will work with the person who is going to produce the deliverable to finalize the details of their assignment.
 The work package contains information about the deliverable and its associated metric.
-It also has information about the approach the team member will take to produce the deliverable as well as procedural and documentation standards that must be met as the deliverable is produced.
-Last of all, we use the work package to document the team member’s work estimate.
-The best practice estimating technique is three-point estimating which provides a team member the opportunity to reflect the risk of the task in the estimate.
-Once the estimate is complete, it is the contract between the project manager and team member.
+It has information about the approach the team member will take to produce the deliverable.
+It also includes procedural and documentation standards that must be met as the deliverable is produced.
+Finally, you use the work package to document the team member’s work estimate.
+The “best practice” estimating technique is three-point estimating.
+It gives the team member the opportunity to reflect the risk of the task in the estimate.
+Once the estimate is complete, the work package is the contract between the project manager and the team member.
 It specifies what is going to be produced, how long it should take and how much it should cost.